Multipixels/4nl3-group-project/1-annotation-setup/submission/README.md

 `data/segments/verify.py` was used to verify message counts and duplicate message count.

-## How to use the Data

-`final_data.json` is a collection of chatlogs from 5151 games of Dota 2.
-These games are indexed from 0-5150, where each game consists of 0 or more messages.
-Each message has the following attributes:

-- `time`: The time (in seconds) that the message was sent relative to the start of the game.
-Messages that have a negative `time` value are messages that were sent in the pre-game lobby.
-- `slot`: A match-specific user id of the player who sent the message. `slot` ranges from 0-9, where players 0-4 are on one team, and 5-9 are on the other team.
-- `text`: The message itself.

 ## Annotator.py

 In order to use this annotator tool, please do the following.